 5. Visit SEA LIFE

-SEA LIFE marine museum is a pride and joy, being one of the best Hanover tourist attractions.
-It’s a fun place for all the family to spend time learning about marine life.
-Here you can catch a glimpse of over 3000 species from across the world.
+SEA LIFE marine museum is a pride and joy, one of the best Hanover tourist attractions.
+It’s a fun place for all the family to learn about marine life.
+Here you can catch a glimpse of over 3000 species worldwide.

 The good news with this diverse collection is that some species are from the local Leine River.
 Others are from as far away as the Caribbean and beyond.
-Inside are 37 tanks and pools home to different species of fish, octopus, sharks, and even crocodiles.
+Inside are 37 tanks and pools home to different fish species, octopuses, sharks, and crocodiles.

 See Related: What is the Size of Germany?

-Perhaps the building that ultimately defines Hanover’s architecture is the Marktkirche, which translates to “The Church on the Marketplace”.
-It dates as far back as the 14th century and is in the famous gothic style – like many other grand European churches.
+Perhaps the building that ultimately defines Hanover’s architecture is the Marktkirche, which translates to “The Church on the Marketplace.”
+It dates back to the 14th century and is in the famous Gothic style – like many other grand European churches.

-From a distance, the tower will catch your eye with its impressive stature and 4-pointed gables.
+The tower will catch your eye from a distance with its impressive stature and 4-pointed gables.
 Though it looks impressive, the plan back then was to make the tower taller.
 However, a shortage of funds meant construction had to stop.
 This was during the Black Plague, which ravaged the region.

 Fast forward to the 20th century, as other buildings suffered the bombings of the 2nd world war, the church escaped with only a few scratches.
-Most of its original artwork is still intact, including three impressive glass-stained windows from 1370.
+Its original artwork is still intact, including three impressive glass-stained windows from 1370.

 7. The Hanover Zoo